fgallinaro/final-geomod-conference/travel-information.md

  <p>There is a <a href="https://www.freiburger-reisedienst.de/index.php?lang=en">direct bus</a> from Basel Airport to Freiburg; alternatively, you can take a <a href="https://www.bvb.ch/wp-content/bvb/dokumente/diverse_unterlagen/infoflyer_linie_50.pdf">bus</a> to Basel train station SBB and then the <a href="https://www.bahn.de/">train</a>. </p>
  <p>The train ride from Frankfurt airport to Freiburg is about two hours.
 Several airlines (Lufthansa and partner airlines, etc.) offer the <a href="https://www.bahn.de/service/buchung/bahn_und_flug/rail-and-fly-english">Rail&Fly</a> option to combine your flight ticket with a train ticket.
 We recommed this option if you are flying to/from Frankfurt.</p>

+<p> <b>Note</b>: On Saturday, November 18th there will be no high-speed train on part of the railway between Freiburg and Frankfurt due to construction work.
+If you are planning on flying back from Frankfurt on the 18th, make sure to plan your train journey accordingly.</p>

 </body>
 <html>